run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/system-requirements.md

 DGX OS is supported on your SuperPod and optimized for NVIDIA infrastructure.
 SR-IOV enables InfiniBand support at the host level.
 When used together with the [NVIDIA Network Operator](#configure-the-network-operator), it allows workloads to leverage InfiniBand networking for high-performance communication.

-The VAST Multi-path or DDN EXA Lustre driver has been installed in all of the used the software image and the Lustre/VAST has been mounted on all DGX and K8S nodes using a BCM FSMount.
-TBD: Oz

 ## Deploy Kubernetes: Base Command Manager